GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 This allows any content to be iframed as long as it's served over HTTPS, which can be a **pragmatic short-term solution** when content sources are constantly changing and difficult to manage.
 However, this convenience comes with serious trade-offs.

 Using `https:` effectively tells the browser to allow **any** secure domain and not just trusted partners.
-That means explicitly listing a domain like `https://example.com` is redundant, and worse, it also implicitly permits `https://malicious.site` or any other HTTPS-based domain to load scripts or frames on your site:
+That means explicitly listing a domain like `https://example.com` is redundant, and worse, it also implicitly permits `https://malicious.site` or any other HTTPS-based domain to load scripts or frames on your site.
+The same behaviour exists for `wss:` and `http:` protocols as well.
+So do be cautious when using them, or avoid them entirely:

 ```csp
 script-src 'self' https: https://example.com;  // Redundant and risky
 ```

 **Recommendation:** While `https:` might seem like a helpful shortcut, it's generally better to define a specific **allowlist** of trusted domains.
-Avoid `https:` as a standalone source and instead use fully qualified entries like `https://trustedpartner.com` to maintain control and minimize your exposure to third-party threats.
+Avoid `https:`  and `wss:` as protocol only sources and instead use fully qualified entries like `https://trustedpartner.com` to maintain control and minimize your exposure to third-party threats.

 ## 8. Audit Your Content Security Policy